usds/medicaid-renewals-playbook/README.md

 ## Background

-This playbook was created by the U.S. Digital Service as a rapid-response guide for civic technologists providing direct technical assistance to states during Public Health Emergency (PHE) Unwinding.
-The content in this playbook focuses on strategies to decrease the burden of Medicaid renewals on members of the public and state staff.
+This playbook was created by the U.S. Digital Service as a rapid-response guide for civic technologists providing direct technical assistance to states during the COVID-19 Public Health Emergency (PHE) Unwinding.
+The content in this playbook focuses on strategies to rapdily decrease the burden of Medicaid renewals on members of the public and state staff.

-This guidebook should **NOT** be considered as authoritative, legal, or regulatory content.
-It is advisory only, and should be adapted for each particular environment and scenario.
+This playbook is **NOT** a source of authoritative legal or regulatory guidance and has not been officially endorsed by the Center for Medicaid and CHIP Services (CMCS).
+It is advisory only, and should be adapted appropriately for each state and scenario.
+Ultimately, it is the responsibility of state Medicaid officials to ensure that implementation of any project is compliant with federal Medicaid statute and regulations.

 _[How to add to this guide](./CONTRIBUTING.md)_